Keto Diet Supplements

 Calcium Benefits On the Keto Diet

 Calcium is important but it does not need to be supplemented.
-This is because if you eat the green vegetables in the keto diet, you will get plenty of calcium.
+This is because if you eat green vegetables in the keto diet, you will get plenty of calcium.
+Calcium is important for building healthy bones and teeth.

 MCT Oil For the Keto Diet

-Medium chain triglycerides or MCT is a type of fat that the body uses for energy right way.
+Medium-chain triglycerides or MCT is a type of fat that the body uses for energy right away.
 These oils are not stored as fat.
 MCT’s help your body produce ketones.
-MCTS are found in coconut oil, butter, and cheese.
+MCTs are found in coconut oil, butter, and cheese.

 Omega 3 for the Heart and Brain